gongahkia/nidus-core/README.md

     4. Users can then also choose to exchange their LP token to borrow more XSGD from us + we specify the interest rate for borrowing (BORROW)
         * Do a backend check for the DB to ensure they have enough LP tokens to do so
 3. Account screen
-    * Should reflect the user's assets
+    * Should reflect the user's assets **IGNORE THIS FOR NOW SINCE NO MULTI-ASSET DEPOSIT!!!**
     * Should reflect the user's LP
     * Should reflect the user's XsGD